Microscopic Derivation of Ginzburg-Landau Theory and the BCS Critical Temperature Shift in a Weak Homogeneous Magnetic Field: Introduction and Main Results

 satisfies

 We also define the critical parameter

-where the infimum is taken over gauge-periodic square-integrable functions.
+where $\Lmag^2(Q_1)$ denotes the set of gauge-periodic square-integrable functions on $Q_1$.
 Its definition is motivated by the fact that $\EGLGSE < 0$ if $D > \Dc$ and $\EGLGSE =0$ if $D \leq \Dc$.
-This should be compared to \cite[Lemma 2.5]{Hainzl2014}.
-In our situation with a constant magnetic field the lowest eigenvalue of the Hamiltonian in \eqref{Dc_Definition} equals $2$, see \cite[Eq.~(6.2)]{Tim_Abrikosov}, and $\Dc$ is explicit.
+The proof of this statement goes along the same lines as that of \cite[Lemma 2.5]{Hainzl2014}.
+In our situation with a constant magnetic field the lowest eigenvalue of the Hamiltonian in \eqref{DHS1:Dc_Definition} equals $2$, see \cite[Eq.~(6.2)]{Tim_Abrikosov}, and $\Dc$ is explicit.
 In the situation of \cite{Hainzl2014}, where general external fields excluding the constant magnetic field are present, the parameter $\Dc$ is not explicit.